Bitcoin: A Currency the World Can Use Without Permission

 With blockchain technology, Bitcoin transactions are encrypted and recorded on a public ledger.
 This makes the system nearly impervious to fraud and tampering.
 Additionally, it offers unparalleled transparency, as transaction history is available for public scrutiny.

-See also Understanding the Risks Involved in Buying Bitcoin
+See also Understanding the Mechanics of Bitcoin Transactions

 Aspect Description